Canine gestation is just the scientific term for dog pregnancy.

 during the time she is still nursing.

-After pups are 3-4 weeks of age, mom's area is expanded.
+After pups are 3-4 weeks of age, the puppy area is expanded.